alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

   the user successfully signed in, and redirects the user back to the redirect_path.

+  The session ID is generated randomly.
+If a user signs in multiple times they will receive different session IDs.

 - `GET /sign-out`: sets the `GOVUK-End-Session` response header and deletes the OAuth tokens from the app's database.
 Accepts these
   parameters: